Clean Communication: Ownership and Influence

 “Most managers admit that they simply do not know how to deal with negative emotions,” according to the author of this study on the cost of not acknowledging negative emotions at work.
 Learn how to effectively handle anger, fear and sadness to keep productivity and engagement high in your workforce.

-Your Feelings Are the Message
+Leaders: Your Feelings Are the Message

 Managing difficult feelings is not optional for leaders.
 Out-of-control feelings lead to mixed messages and nervous teams, affecting innovation, productivity and attitudes toward change.
 This presentation introduces constructive wallowing, a mindfulness-based tool used to defuse strong emotions before you speak, type, or attend a meeting.